riasinha/GeneratingMusicRecommendations/README.md

     rect (list): A list of dictionaries that include a song and its release year as the key, value pair

    """
-- **Interpret Output**: Running the recommend_songs method will produce a list of songs that are similar to the input songs
+- **Interpret Output**: Running the recommend_songs method will produce a list of songs that are similar to the input songs<br />

 Sources:
 - **NumPy:** https://numpy.org/doc/
 - **Pandas:** https://pandas.pydata.org/docs/